Arthur-Pereira-5019/nail_measure/README.md

 # Flutter Nail Measurer

-My first flutter project, made originally as a gift for valentines day.
+My first flutter project, made as a gift for valentines day.

-(Expected) Functionalities:
+Functionalities:
-- Register the size of the user nails.
+- Register the size of the user nails and store it locally.
 - Generate a table of the user nail sizes over time.
-- Notificate the user if he doesn't update their nail size in a specified timespan.